Charles George Lambie

-Charles George Lambie FRSE MC (24 July 1891 – 28 August 1961) was a physician of Scots descent.
+Charles George Lambie MB ChB MD FRSE MC (24 July 1891 – 28 August 1961) was a physician of Scots descent.
 He was the first doctor in Europe to use insulin in the treatment of diabetes.
 He came to later fame in the University of Sydney.
 Short of stature he was affectionately known as Wee Mon by his students.

 Life

 He was born on 24 July 1891 in Port of Spain in Trinidad the only son of Sophia Agnes Theresa Stollmeyer and her husband, Lt Col George Lambie, commanding officer of the Trinidad Light Infantry Volunteers.
 As a child he was a gifted musician and gave piano concerts at the age of 8.

 He was sent to boarding school in Scotland and was educated at Ayr Academy and Stanley House School in Stirlingshire.
 He went on to study medicine at the University of Edinburgh, graduating with an MB ChB in 1914.
-He was President of the Royal Medical Society in 1914-15, one of its youngest presidents.
+He was President of the Royal Medical Society in 1914–15, one of its youngest presidents.
 He won the Murchison Memorial Scholarship in 1915.

-His career was immediately disrupted by World War I during which he joined the Royal Army Medical Corps in 1915, and saw action in Mesopotamia but was invalided out for a year to India where he served as a pathologist in Poona.
+His career was immediately disrupted by World War I during which he joined the Royal Army Medical Corps in 1915, and saw action in Mesopotamia but was invalided out for a year to India where he served as a pathologist in Poona (now Pune).
 In 1917 he returned to active service on the Somme, rising to the rank of Captain and winning a Military Cross for bravery in 1918.

 After the war he joined Professor Arthur Robertson Cushny in Edinburgh as a Research Assistant.
-In 1921 he went to the University of Toronto in Canada to work with professors Frederick Banting and Charles Herbert Best, the creators of insulin.
+In 1921 he went to the University of Toronto in Canada to work with professors Frederick Banting and Charles Best, the creators of insulin.
 In 1922 he returned to Edinburgh and became the first person in Europe to use insulin in the treatment of diabetes.
 He was then Assistant Physician at the Edinburgh Royal Infirmary on Lauriston Place, and had also begun lecturing at the University of Edinburgh.
 He was the Beit Memorial Fellow 1923 to 1926.
+During this period he was also elected a member of the Harveian Society of Edinburgh.